 Focuses on utilization of the full nursing process in providing care for adults, children, childbearing women and infants.
 Introduces a framework for ethical decision making to expand the role as member of the discipline.
-Continues emphasis on basic needs and examines common problems
+Continues emphasis on basic needs and examines common problems causing health interferences.

-Prerequisite: BIO 160, NUR 101, NUR 120 and PSY 101 with grades of "C" or better.
+Prerequisite: BIO 160, NUR 101, NUR 120 and PSY 101 with grades of C or better.